espruino/BangleApps/README.md

 ## Coding hints

+- Need to save state?
+Use the `E.on('kill',...)` event to save JSON to a file called `@7chname`, then load it at startup.

 - use `g.setFont(.., size)` to multiply the font size, eg ("6x8",3) : "18x24"

 - use `g.drawString(text,x,y,true)` to draw with background color to overwrite existing text